-Julianne Tuttle is a native of Chester County PA, and relocated to Franklin County to pursue a Masters of Social Work degree at Shippensburg University.
+Julianne Craig is a native of Chester County PA, and relocated to Franklin County to pursue a Masters of Social Work degree at Shippensburg University.
 Julianne formerly worked as a direct care provider in long-term care and has completed multiple Field Practicums, the most recent of which was at The Shook Home.
 She currently resides in Fayetteville.

 Barbara Law is the Chief Financial Officer of the Shook Home.
 Barbara is a graduate of Susquehanna University with a Bachelor of Science in Accounting.
 Prior to joining The Shook Home in 1999, Barbara obtained eight years of accounting and audit experience, with the majority of those years focused in the insurance and health care industry.
 She has served on local nonprofit boards and acts as Treasurer of several volunteer organizations.

 Barb attended York College of Pennsylvania where she graduated with Bachelor of Science degrees in Nursing and Behavioral Health.
 She has worked in long term care since first arriving at Shook in 2004.
 Barb is Wound Care Certified (WCC) through the Wound Care Education Institute, a Certified Director of Nursing for Long Term Care (CNDLTC) and a member of the Pennsylvania Association of Director of Nurses and Administrators (PADONA).
 Barb serves on the Occupational Advisory Committee for the Allied Health Program and the Advisory Board for the Practical Nursing Program both at the Franklin County Career and Technology Center.
 Barb is married with three adult children.
 She lives in Chambersburg with her husband and granddaughter.